 - Bring your Original Petition for Divorce and 2 copies to the District Clerk’s office to be filed.
 All documents must be single sided.

 - Filing fees are due at the time of filing.
-Divorce without children ... $281 and Divorce with children ... $296.
+Divorce with or without children... $350.
 There may be additional fees assessed depending on whether you are requesting citation and service.
 Payment is accepted in the form of cash, money order, cashier's check or credit card.
 (Please note there is a convenience fee associated with credit card payments).
 NO PERSONAL CHECKS ARE ACCEPTED.

 - The Petition will be filed stamped, assigned a cause number and court.
 Please make sure you have this information available when you contact our office concerning your case.
 The District Clerk's phone number is (512) 943-1212.
 Hours of operation are Monday- Friday, 8:00 am to 5:00 pm.